-T+24h: The sub-tropical ridge system over Northern parts of Africa and Arabia is expected to continue blocking the interaction between the mid-latitude and tropical cyclonic systems across Sudan and Ethiopia.
+T+24h: The intensification and expansion of the Sahara anti-cyclonic system is expected to influence the flow over northern Africa, while the Arabian anti-cyclonic system is expected to be maritime with its peripheral moist air flowing over the Gulf of Aden and adjoining horn of Africa region.
+A trough is expected over northeast Atlantic Ocean, pushing the Azores anti-cyclonic system further into the Atlantic Ocean.
 Localized convergence and confluent lines are expected over the Gulf of Guinea region, Central Africa Republic, northern DR Congo, southern Sudan, Uganda and western Ethiopia.
-Much of Southern Africa is expected to be under the influence of the St. Helena anti-cyclonic system assuming continental characteristics as it extends into southern Africa.
-A closed cyclonic system expected over southwestern Madagascar and adjoining areas of Mozambique Channel separating the anti-cyclonic circulation systems.
+Southern Africa is expected to be under the influence of the St. Helena anti-cyclonic system assuming continental characteristics as it extends over the continent.
+The closed cyclonic system that has persisted south of Madagascar is expected to interact with the mid latitude westerlies.

-T+48h: The flow in the northern Africa is expected to be similar to the previous day; however a trough off the coast of Morocco in the Atlantic Ocean is expected to separate the Azores from the Saharan anti-cyclonic system.
-Localized convergence and confluent lines are expected to maintain their previous day positions over western and central Africa, but move slightly westwards over eastern Africa.
-In southern Africa, the flow is expected to be more or less similar to the previous day; however the closed cyclonic system south of Madagascar is expected to deepen pushing the Mascarene anti-cyclonic system eastwards.
+T+48h: The flow in the northern Africa is expected to be similar to the previous day; however a merger between the Saharan and Arabian anti-cyclonic system is expected to block the interaction between the mid latitude and equatorial trough across the horn of Africa.
+Localized convergence and confluent lines are expected to maintain their previous day positions.
+In southern Africa, the flow is expected to be more or less similar to the previous day; however the closed cyclonic system south of Madagascar is expected to deepen and expand, pushing the Mascarene anti-cyclonic system slightly eastwards.

-T+72h: The Saharan anti-cyclonic system is expected strengthen and expand over much of North Africa, while its merger with the Arabian anti-cyclonic system is expected to continue blocking the interaction between the mid-latitude and tropical cyclonic systems, across the horn of Africa region.
+T+72h: The Saharan anti-cyclonic system is expected strengthen and expand over much of North Africa, while its merger with the Arabian anti-cyclonic system is expected to continue blocking the interaction between the mid-latitude and tropical cyclonic systems, across the horn of Africa region; however the expansion of the trough over northeast Atlantic Ocean, Morocco and Western Sahara is expected to push the Saharan anti-cyclonic system slightly to the east.
 The localized convergence and confluent lines are expected to maintain their previous day positions.
 In southern Africa, a closed cyclonic system south of Madagascar is expected to deepen and expand, pushing the Mascarene anti-cyclonic circulation further to the east into southwestern Indian Ocean.